kksinghal/Object-Detection-In-Urban-Environment/README.md

 ## Future Work

-1. Based on the observation of test animation, bounding box predictions are not stable in every frame (bounding box not detected for some cars in internmediate frames).
+1. Based on the observation of test animation, bounding box predictions are not stable in every frame (bounding box not detected for some cars in intermediate frames).
 One possible solution is to use a Recurrent Neural Network (RNN).
 2. More time can be spent on find the right hyperparameters.
 Due to very limited compute resources, this could not be done.